 The packaging manual

-Luís Juncosa, president of the Club, and Miquel Marcé, coordinator of the packaging module of Escola Antoni Algueró, presented the first edition of the book "Fundamental Notions on Packaging Technologies".
+Luís Juncosa, president of the Club, and Miquel Marcé, coordinator of the packaging module at Escola Antoni Algueró, presented the first edition of the book "Fundamentals of Packaging Technology".
 Juncosa explained that, as a result of the agreement reached with the Institute of Packaging Professional (IOPP), it was possible to purchase the rights and translate this reference book for the packaging sector.
 For Juncosa, “The book is a complete manual on all phases involved in the packaging manufacturing process that allows to professionalize even more the profession”.
 He explained that it is a book of “reading and consultation almost mandatory for any professional who is directly or indirectly involved in the packaging industry” and announced that it is in the process of creating a packaging certification, recognized by IOPP, through the study of this manual.

 Miquel Marcé pointed out that the book “is an excellent manual, with comprehensive and detailed information.
 Through its twenty chapters, it accurately answers any questions or problems that may arise to the professional, from designers to converters”.
 He explained that the manual “is a compendium on technologies, materials, etc. That can be applied to materialize an idea and that offers interesting applications to know”.
 He also commented that at the end of each chapter a questionnaire is presented for the professional to answer and, in this way, assimilate the concepts proposed.
 Marcé insisted on the importance of this manual and the need for current and future professionals in the sector to have the tools to train continuously.

 Next edition of Hispack